gaknippel/AEAIHelper/README.md

 install [ZXP/UXP by aescripts.com](https://aescripts.com/learn/post/zxp-installer) to use this extension

-launch the program, and then drag and drop the **"AEAIHelperCEP.zxp"** in the program, and install it.
+launch the program, and then drag and drop the **"AEAIHelperCEP.zxp"** from the [release page](https://github.com/gaknippel/AEAIHelper/releases/tag/v1.0.1) into the program, and install it.

 finally, simply launch after effects and go to Window > Extensions > gemini CEP to open the extension.